zhichen9/zhichen9.github.io/_pages/cv.md

 ======
 * M.S.
 Management Science and Engineering, Tongji University, 09.2022-03.2025(Expected)
 * B.S.
 Information Management and Information Systems, Hohai University, 09.2016-06.2020
-* Exchange Student.
-Global Supply Chain Management, Kuhne Logistics University, 09.2022-01.2023
+* Exchange Student, Kuhne Logistics University, 09.2022-01.2023

 Research Experience
 ======
-* Research Assistant                    Shanghai, China Nov 2023– Apr 2023
+* Research Assistant: Shanghai, China
+                                     Nov 2023– Apr 2023
   * Searching and reading of related literature, better understanding of the research, and what methodology will be used in the research.
 Reproduction based on relevant literature
   * Provide some opinions on the research and refine the hypothesis